This post may contain affiliate links. Read our disclosure here.

 VRBO – a private vacation rental website, through which I booked an entire house in Yosemite for Christmas.
 It was nice to have a break from hotel rooms for a few nights!

-Direct with the hotel – in 2 instances, I ended up booking direct with the hotel.
+Direct with the hotel – in 2 instances, I ended up booking directly with the hotel.
 Don’t be afraid to contact a hotel directly to see if they can beat the advertised online price.

 Our gorgeous private rental in Yosemite